winterpetrichor/SSSSS/README.md

 5) In the future, if you need to recover your seed phrase, collect the minimum number of files from wherever you distributed them, place them in a folder, and decrypt them using the software and your password.

-## About the application

-The intent of this application is to allow your seed phrase to be easily and readily available to you, in a practical manner.
-It will encode and then split your seed phrase into shares, and obfuscate your seed phrase, so that it may be distributed among cloud services and/or local data storage methods, so that it will always be easily accessible, and you can decode it once the minimum number of shares (set by you) is met.

 ### Aims

 \* Secure seed phrase - use password to encrypt distributed (distributed is up to the user) SSS shares